Claim: Using a cell phone while it is being recharged poses a serious threat of electrocution.

 March 2010 versions claimed the "University of Miami Hospital" had issued this warning.

 it is possible these could be two separate items, the e-mails quoted above appear to be retellings of an 11 August 2004 news story out of Chavara, India.
 According to articles by the Press Trust of India (a news agency) and the New Indian Express (a newspaper), K. Viswajith was electrocuted when he answered his cell phone while it was plugged in for recharging.

-accidents have surfaced in the press, it is reasonable to conclude that (if the incident reported in the news accounts actually took place) the problem was specific to Viswajith's phone.
+accidents in the press, it is reasonable to conclude that (if the incident reported in the news accounts actually took place) the problem was specific to Viswajith's phone.
 One sole occurrence points to a manufacturing defect in a particular unit, not to all mobile phones being capable of dealing death blows while recharging.